 Japanese beauty standards prioritise clear and radiant skin, which led to popular Japanese beauty skincare trends.
-This philosophy promotes using gentle, natural ingredients like green tea and rice bran, and following a multi step routines that includes cleansing, toning, moisturising, and face masks for healthy skin.
+This philosophy promotes using gentle, natural ingredients like green tea and rice bran, and following a multi-step routine that includes cleansing, toning, moisturising, and face masks for healthy skin.
 Japanese beauty YouTubers are relatable because they focus on honesty and explain product reviews in a way that is easy to understand, unlike many fashion magazines that focus on perfection.

-The go to social media platform in Japan for information is YouTube, as users can easily find topics that interest them and product recommendations videos.
-In terms of makeup, female influencers dominate on YouTube, so YouTube is the right place to find Japanese influencers giving beauty advice.
-Japan recently lifted face covering restrictions in public spaces, so many Japanese feel urged to revisit makeup and beauty tips, for the first time in 3 years.
+The go-to social media platform in Japan for information is YouTube, as users can easily find topics that interest them and product recommendations videos.
+Regarding makeup, female influencers dominate on YouTube, so YouTube is the right place to find Japanese influencers giving beauty advice.
+Since Japan lifted face-covering restrictions in public spaces last year, many Japanese feel urged to revisit makeup and beauty tips.

 - Haruna Kawaguchi official channel

 - Yuuri Fukuse

 - Misato Mizukoshi